Educational animation: Speed of learning

 According to V.M.
 Williamson and M.R.
 Abraham, animation helps students learn in two ways.
-It facilitates the creation of mental representations of concepts, phenomenon, and processes and it also replaces difficult cognitive processes (e.g. abstraction, imagination).
+It facilitates the creation of mental representations of concepts, phenomena, and processes and it also replaces difficult cognitive processes (e.g. abstraction, imagination).
 There are also studies that revealed that learning is facilitated as animation create positive attitude among the learners, leading to positive learning outcomes.

 Educational effectiveness

 Animations may lack educational effectiveness if target learners can't process the presented information adequately.
 For example, it seems that when the subject matter is complex, learners may be overwhelmed by animated presentations.
 This is related to the role of visual perception and cognition in human information processing.
 Our human perceptual and cognitive systems have limited capacities for processing information.
 If these limits are exceeded, learning may be compromised.
 For example, the pace at which the animation presents its information may exceed the speed at which the learner can process it effectively.
 The accompanying animation (part of a pumping system) is problematic for this reason.
 But the solution is obvious: slow the animation down and accompany it with a written explanation.
 It is unlikely that superior learning is achieved by thoughtlessly substituting animation for a static graphic, but by having it accompany textual explication.
 Another suggestion for addressing such problems is to provide user control for the learner over how the animation plays.
 User-controllable animations allow learners to vary aspects such as the playing speed and direction, labels, and audio commentary to suit themselves.